-Students who enroll in the Detkin IP and Technology Legal Clinic (“IPC”) learn to straddle the worlds of law, business, technology and the arts.
+Students who enroll in the Detkin IP and Technology Legal Clinic (“DIPTC”) learn to straddle the worlds of law, business, technology and the arts.

-The IPC gives students a unique opportunity to learn by helping clients solve their real-life IP problems.
-Students will work on transactional patent, copyright, trademark and trade secret issues specifically chosen to provide an overview of different IP law career settings.
-Clients will vary by size, focus and industry to provide a rich experience for the class, and may include scientists, entrepreneurs, artists, and large and small for-profit and non-profit entities.
-A central client for the Clinic will be Penn’s Center for Technology Transfer.
+The DIPTC gives students a unique opportunity to learn by helping clients solve their real-life IP problems.
+Students work on patent, copyright, trademark, trade secret, privacy and data protection issues specifically chosen to provide an overview of different IP law career settings.
+Clients vary by size, focus and industry to provide a rich experience for the class, and may include scientists, entrepreneurs, artists, and large and small for-profit and non-profit entities.
+A central client for the DIPTC is Penn Center for Innovation.

 |Detkin IP & Technology Clinic||One semester course offered both Fall and Spring semesters|